 These are the things that we look at when evaluating any bike helmet.
 Use this as a guide when making your own purchase decisions.

 Helmet Safety Standards

-Most standards follow a similar protocol.
-The helmet is secured to a headform that measures g-force (G) on impact after being dropped one to two meters onto an anvil.
-Permanent head injury occurs at 400 Gs while 300 Gs produces unconsciousness with possible neurologic sequelae.
-Helmet straps, amount of coverage, and stability when yanked are also tested.
+Most standards follow a similar testing protocol.
+The helmet is secured to a head form that measures g-force (G) on impact after being dropped one to two meters onto an anvil.
+A study has shown that 90-100 Gs can cause concussion, and higher-force impacts may lead to unconsciousness and/or permanent head injury.

-Perhaps more valuable to the consumer is what a safety standard does not tell you.
+It’s important to note what a safety standard does not tell you.
 The CPSC and others set minimum requirements based on data gathered in a laboratory.
-While you may not suffer permanent brain damage with a helmet, most certifying agencies set the failure threshold at 300 Gs — a force, at the very least, likely to knock you unconscious!
-The standard also does not tell you how far it exceeds the minimum.
-Finally, a lab is not a trail and I don’t recall the last time I was able to predict a fall from the height, speed, and temperature onto the surface shape of my choosing.
+While you may not suffer permanent brain damage with a helmet, most certifying agencies set the failure threshold at 300 Gs — a force that, at the very least, will likely knock you unconscious.
+The standard also does not tell buyers how far a helmet exceeds the minimum.
+Put another way, certifications are pass/fail and cannot provide a basis of comparison.

 - The slip plane concept requires a full sliding layer that many companies are not employing correctly.
 The layer interface either doesn’t fully encompass the helmet or fails to provide the appropriate sliding material.

 - The scalp (especially coupled with hair, oil, and sweat) is Mother Nature’s MIPS.
 Not only that, some wearers report basic MIPS liners snag hair and are noisy and/or uncomfortable.